-- Provide service across Alberta, British Columbia, Nova Scotia, Ontario and Prince Edward Island. - Own and operate a monitoring center that is ULC-certified. - Have the monitoring center located in the United States or Canada.
+- Provide service across the contiguous United States. - Preferably provide service to AK & HI. - Own and operate a monitoring center that is UL-certified. - Have the monitoring center located in the United States or Canada. - Preferably hold TMA (aka CSAA) Membership and Five Diamond certification.

 These requirements are essential to ensure that the surveillance system remains operational and effective.
-The company's ability to provide service across Alberta, British Columbia, Nova Scotia, Ontario and Prince Edward Island ensures that the system is available in all areas of the country.
-The requirement for a ULC-certified monitoring center, located in the United States or Canada, helps to ensure that the system is monitored by qualified professionals.
+The company's ability to provide service across the contiguous United States, with service to AK & HI preferred, ensures that the system is available in all areas of the country.
+The requirement for an UL-certified monitoring center, located in the United States or Canada, ensures that the system is monitored by qualified professionals.
+TMA Membership and Five Diamond certification provide an additional level of assurance of quality and expertise.